davidaley/MicrogliaChromBPNet/README.md

 ## Background

-Large-scale genome-wide association studies (GWAS) have identified dozens of loci associated with AD risk, including variants near *APOE*, *BIN1*, *CLU*, and *TREM2*, and similarly for PD near *SNCA*, *LRRK2*, and *GBA*.
+Large-scale genome-wide association studies (GWAS) have identified dozens of loci associated with Alzheimer's disease (AD) risk, including variants near *APOE*, *BIN1*, *CLU*, and *TREM2*, and similarly for Parkinson's disease (PD) near *SNCA*, *LRRK2*, and *GBA*.
 However, the vast majority of these variants fall outside protein-coding sequences, making their functional interpretation challenging.
 Understanding *how* these noncoding variants alter gene regulation requires knowledge of the cell-type-specific regulatory landscape (i.e. which genomic regions are accessible, which transcription factors (TFs) bind there, and how genetic variation disrupts TF binding).

-Chromatin accessibility, measured by ATAC-seq, provides a genome-wide readout of regulatory element activity, marking active enhancers and promoters where TFs bind and modulate gene expression.
-Critically, chromatin accessibility is highly cell type-specific, meaning that to functionally interpret GWAS variants we need cell type-resolved models of the regulatory genome.
+Chromatin accessibility, measured by ATAC-seq, provides a genome-wide readout of gene regulatory activity, marking active enhancers and promoters where TFs bind and modulate gene expression.
+Critically, chromatin accessibility is highly cell type-specific, meaning that to functionally interpret GWAS variants we need cell type-specific models of the regulatory genome.

-Microglia are the resident immune cells of the brain and among the most genetically implicated cell types in both AD and PD.
-They exist in distinct functional states: **homeostatic microglia** maintain brain homeostasis under normal conditions, while **disease-associated microglia (DAM)** adopt an activated state in neurodegeneration, characterized by upregulation of *TREM2*, *SPP1*, and *APOE* vs. *P2RY12*, *CX3CR1*, and *TMEM119* in homeostatic cells.
-Whether disease-associated variants differentially affect chromatin accessibility across these states is an open and important question.
+In this project, I focused on microglia only.
+Microglia are the resident immune cells of the CNS and among the most strongly implicated cell types in both AD and PD.
+They exist in distinct functional states: **homeostatic microglia** maintain brain homeostasis under normal conditions, while **disease-associated microglia (DAM)** adopt an activated state in neurodegeneration, characterized by upregulation of *TREM2*, *SPP1*, and *APOE* vs *P2RY12*, *CX3CR1*, and *TMEM119* in homeostatic cells.
+Whether disease-associated variants differentially affect chromatin accessibility across these states is an open question.

 This project trains cell state-specific **ChromBPNet** models on single-nucleus ATAC-seq data from PD patient-derived microglia to:
 1. Learn sequence models of chromatin accessibility for DAM vs homeostatic microglia
 2. Evaluate model performance at base-pair resolution
 3. Predict the effect of AD/PD GWAS variants on chromatin accessibility in each microglial state

-ChromBPNet is a dilated convolutional neural network that takes 2114bp DNA sequences as input and predicts base-pair resolution ATAC-seq signal.
-It uses a two-component architecture: a **bias model** that captures Tn5 insertion sequence preference, and a **ChromBPNet model** that learns cell-type-specific TF binding patterns after bias correction.
+ChromBPNet is a dilated convolutional neural network that takes 2114bp DNA sequences as input and predicts base-pair resolution ATAC-seq signal in 1,000bp windows.
+It uses a two-component architecture: a **bias model** that captures Tn5 transposase enzyme insertion sequence preference, and a **ChromBPNet model** that learns cell-type-specific TF binding patterns after bias correction.

 ---